loueylahwel/rein/README.md

 3. Open Rein → **Find my PC** → your PC's name pops up → tap it
 4. Connected.
 From now on the app reconnects by itself every time.

-No code, no QR, ever: the PC broadcasts a tiny "I'm here" beacon that the app listens for.
+the PC broadcasts a tiny "I'm here" beacon that the app listens for.
 If the PC's IP changes, the app re-finds it by name.

 > **Security note:** tap-to-connect with no code means *anyone on your